-An LGBTQ+ story about the effect of childhood trauma on relationships, ONCE WAS takes place at a reunion of Women exes.
+An LGBTQ+ story about the effect of childhood trauma on relationships, ONCE WAS takes place at the reunion of Women exes.

 A first generation immigrant, Zo is passionate and hardworking.
 She’s a graduate of Columbia Law who’s dedicated her life to public service.
-Kate, Zo’s ex of two years, is an American artist.
-She’s impulsive and brilliant and is doing her best to manage her trauma and addiction.
-She turns everything into art and chaos.
+Kate, Zo’s ex of one year, is an American artist.
+She’s impulsive, messy, brilliant, and is doing her best to manage her trauma and addiction.

-After a two-year breakup, the two Women reunite with one hoping to reconcile and the other looking for an apology, only to realize that their timing was off — but the love had not been lost.
+With one Woman hoping to reconcile and the other looking for closure, the two exes reunite only to realize that although their timing was off — their love was not in vain.

 Our film has a 100% Women led creative team, boasting an abundance of diverse perspectives: from the first generation immigrants to different racial and sexual identities.